geris1337/statement/README.md

 ### Prerequisites

-**First place docker-compose.yml file inside the project directory !!!**
+**Firstly, place docker-compose.yml file inside the project directory !!!**

-Others prerequisites can be installed by launching the prepare.sh script
+Other prerequisites can be installed by launching the prepare.sh script
 ```
 git https://github.com/geris1337/statement.git
 cd statement